Urinary incontinence

 - Some medicines used to treat urinary incontinence can cause low blood pressure when you stand up (postural hypotension).
 These can include antidepressants (Cymbalta and Tofranil) and anticholinergic medicines (Ditropan, Oxytrol and Detrol).

 - If you drink less fluids to avoid leaking urine, you can get dehydrated.
 Your urine becomes dark and concentrated.
-This irritates the bladder and can make the symptoms of urinary incontinence worse, such as the need to pee urgently.
-You are then more likely to fall.
+This can irritate your bladder and make the symptoms of urinary incontinence worse.
+You might need to pee urgently more frequently.
+This makes you more likely to have a fall.

 - If you leak urine on the floor, there is a risk of slipping.